HighLight: Efficient and Flexible DNN Acceleration with Hierarchical Structured Sparsity: Experimental Results

-We evaluate three representative DNNs: ResNet50~\cite{resnet}, Transformer-Big~\cite{attention}, and Deit-small~\cite{deit}.
+We evaluate three representative DNNs: ResNet50~\cite{resnet}, Deit-small~\cite{deit}, and Transformer-Big~\cite{attention}.
 For ResNet50, we prune all convolutional and fully-connected layers.
+For Deit-small, we pruned the feed-forward block and the output projection weights.
 For Transformer-big, we prune the feed-forward block and all projection weights.
-For Deit-small, we pruned the feed-forward block and the output projection weights.
-To ensure fairness, we use the same pruning algorithm as described in Sec.~\ref{sec:eval_platforms} for all of the sparsity patterns, structured and unstructured.
+To ensure fairness, we use the same pruning algorithm as described in Sec.~\ref{sec:eval_platforms} for all of the evaluated sparsity patterns, including both structured and unstructured.

 Fig.~\ref{fig:pareto} shows the EDP-accuracy loss relationship for the three DNN models, with their weights pruned to different sparsity degrees.
 Ideally, we would like to always have very low EDP and accuracy loss.
 Unfortunately, low EDP often requires higher sparsity and thus leads to higher accuracy loss.
 The best design should excel at balancing the trade-off, thus always sitting on the Pareto frontier of the EDP-accuracy loss relationship.
 Furthermore, the design should excel at the evaluated DNNs, which have different sparsity characteristics.
 Specifically, ResNet50 has much sparser activations than Transformer-big and Deit-small, and Deit-small has much fewer layers being pruned due to its already small parameter count (compared to other vision transformers).